Domingão com Huck: Segments

 Some of the major game show and reality competition segments seen on Domingão com Huck have been carried over from Faustão and Caldeirão, including Dança dos Famosos, Show dos Famosos, Soletrando, Quem quer ser um milionário?,' and The Wall.
 Globo's annual Melhores do Ano presentation also moved to the program from Faustão.

 New segments have also been produced for the series, including Acredite Em Quem Quiser and Lip Sync Battle.

 Reception

 Viewership

 In the IBOPE ratings, the series premiere of Domingão com Huck received 18.5 rating points (approximately 1.4 million viewers) in Greater São Paulo, down from the numbers that Faustão had received.
-It was originally intended to air following Brazil's match against Argentina in the 2022 FIFA World Cup qualifiers, but the match was curtailed in the fifth minute due to COVID-19 issues; Globo aired the film Pacific Rim in place of the cancelled match, causing Domingão com Huck to be pre-empted by 35 minutes.
+It was originally intended to air following Brazil's match against Argentina in the 2022 FIFA World Cup qualifiers, but the match was curtailed in the fifth minute due to COVID-19 issues; Globo aired the film Pacific Rim in place of the cancelled match, causing Domingão com Huck to be preempted by 35 minutes.